-#2 – Test new website and make sure that everything is working and there are no broken links
+#2 – Test new website for broken links

 #3 – Create a list of all pages from your OLD website

 Let’s say that some (or all) of your urls have changed.
-For example the contact us page had this url http://example.com/contactus.html and with the new design you changed it to http://example.com/contact-us.
+For example, the contact us page had this url https://example.com/contactus.html and with the new design you changed it to https://example.com/contact-us.

-Another reason why you may want to do a 301 is to ensure that any bookmarks, social media links you have will still be working when the new website goes live.
+Another reason why you might want to do a 301 redirection, is to ensure that any bookmarks or social media links will still be working when the new website goes live.